AlgyJr/ios_guides/Table-View-Guide.md

     }

     func tableView(_ tableView: UITableView, cellForRowAt indexPath: IndexPath) -> UITableViewCell {
-        let cell = tableView.dequeueReusableCell(withIdentifier: CellIdentifier, for: indexPath) as UITableViewCell cell.textLabel?.text = data[indexPath.row]
+        // will always return a cell so long as the cell identifier has been registered let cell = tableView.dequeueReusableCell(withIdentifier: CellIdentifier, for: indexPath) as UITableViewCell cell.textLabel?.text = data[indexPath.row]
         return cell